 For a given asset, determine the amount of revenue that is lost if that asset goes down for an hour.
 For example, if an elevator goes down, production lines and revenue remain the same.
 Almost no revenue is dependent on a single elevator.
 However, if a processing machine goes down, it can halt the production of an entire production line, leading to the loss of all revenue from that line while it is down.

-Now that you’ve recognized just what your equipment downtime is costing you, let’s look at ways of reducing it.
-This will include using Failure Codes to identify where the downtime is coming from, and reducing the Mean Time to Repair to reduce, or even eliminate downtime.
+Now that you know how to calculate how much your equipment downtime is costing you, let’s look at ways of reducing it.
+This will include using failure codes to identify where the downtime is coming from, and reducing the mean time to repair to reduce, or even eliminate downtime.

 The first thing you should be using is failure codes on your work orders.
 These are codes that indicate why the asset went down in the first place.
 These can include many things, but should at least include the following possibilities:

-User Error (sometimes called Abuse)– The failure happen because someone used the asset incorrectly?
+- User Error (sometimes called Abuse)– The failure happened because someone used the asset incorrectly.